 A branch is opened in Lyon, which holds up surprisingly well, although the company is officially classified as "maison juive" (jewish house) by the Vichy government.

 Since 1928, exports have decreased by 85 percent.
 Ganzoni Elastic is also affected.
 The domestic market is not able to compensate for these deficiencies, particularly since the margins are cut in half.

 The hope for an export impulse due to the inflation of the Swiss Franc by 30 percent in September is not met.
 Ganzoni survives only because of land sales and financial aid from the owner family.

-The French government under Léon Blum introduces the 40-hour week and a decreed increase of wages of ten percent.
-This leads to the introduction of a two-shift operation and a massive increase in production to maintain profits while margins keep declining.
+The French government under Léon Blum introduced the 40-hour week and a decreed increase of wages of ten percent lead to the introduction of a two-shift operation and a massive increase in production to maintain profits while margins keep declining.
 It is a tightrope walk that pays off in the end.
 Just prior to WWII, the company in Saint-Louis is on solid ground.

 According to the store newspaper “Gummistoffe und Gummibänder” (rubber fabrics and rubber bands), Ganzoni has included sewing supplies, bands for stocking suspenders, suspenders and sock holders in the product assortment, all of which was manufactured in Winterthur.

 In addition, “elastics made of cotton and viscose, smooth or with button holes, elastic stockings and elastic parts for corsets and shirtwaists” are manufactured at the branch St.Gallen Bruggen.